 Ruane Center for the Humanities, Room 147, Phone: 401.865.2600, firstname.lastname@example.org

 - The School of Arts & Sciences is committed to fostering academic excellence through undergraduate and graduate studies in a broad range of academic areas in the fine arts, humanities, social sciences, and natural sciences.
 As the home of these academic programs, the School of Arts & Sciences is central to Providence College’s mission and identity as a liberal arts institution.

 - The mission of the Providence College School of Business (PCSB) is to provide a values-based, business education that enables students to excel in their chosen field and prepares them for meaningful work and life in a dynamic world.

-- PC graduates in the fields of education, health policy and management, and social work are ready to hit the ground running, which is why PC’s School of Professional Studies has earned a reputation among employers for excellent career preparation.
+- PC graduates in the fields of education and social work are ready to hit the ground running, which is why PC’s School of Education and Social Work has earned a reputation among employers for excellent career preparation.
 At PC, extensive internship and fieldwork opportunities are an integral part of our curriculum—providing our students with the hands-on experience necessary to excel in the workplace.

 Harkins Hall 328D, Phone: 401.865.1032, firstname.lastname@example.org

 - The School of Nursing and Health Sciences at Providence College produces skilled, empathetic, committed healers who will have a profound impact on patients and healthcare systems.
 Our graduates stand out for their tangible training and critical thinking skills — derived from a well-rounded education rooted in the liberal arts and Catholic and Dominican values.